Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Asymptotic Form near

-\LATER{ (THIS NOTE TO ``SAVE'' but let's update the assertion first.)
-Ref.~\onlinecite{Johnston} says (copied from our intro.) that $E_\bos$ lies at the {\it minimum of the dip} in the dip-hump feature.
+\SAVE{ Ref.~\onlinecite{Johnston} says (copied from our intro.) that $E_\bos$ lies at the {\it minimum of the dip} in the dip-hump feature.
 There seems to be NO value of the phase angle $\phi_I$ for which that be the right answer?
 SP says for any value of phase angle $\phi_I$, we find $E_\bos$ lies {\it between} the two inflection points on either side of the hump.}

-\prlsec{Fitting Scheme for the Experimental Boson Feature}
+\section{Fitting Scheme for the Experimental Boson Feature}

-In this section, we translate our asymptotic forms to a simplified fitting scheme for our weak-coupling model and, by applying it to the experimental spectrum in Fig.~\ref{fig:Jinhoplot}, extract the $E_\bos$ and also obtaining the electron-phonon coupling $g$ from the boson feature's amplitude. \footnote{We consider only the $\Ew>0$ part of the spectrum for the fitting scheme; the same fitting scheme could be applied to the $\Ew<0$ side.} We consider the experimental signal to be in arbitrary units so we write it $\tilde{n}(\Ew)= \beta_\calib n(\Ew)$, where the coefficient $\beta_\calib$ includes unknown factors such as the STM tip set-point. \SAVE{Factors relating to the STM tip shape and its offset from the surface.
+In this section, we translate our asymptotic forms to a simplified fitting scheme for our weak-coupling model and, by applying it to the experimental spectrum in Fig.~\ref{fig:Jinhoplot}, extract the $E_\bos$ and also obtaining the electron-boson coupling $g$ from the boson feature's amplitude \cite{E>0}.
+We consider the experimental signal to be in arbitrary units so we write it $\tilde{n}(\Ew)= \beta_\calib n(\Ew)$, where the coefficient $\beta_\calib$ includes unknown factors such as the STM tip set-point. \SAVE{Factors relating to the STM tip shape and its offset from the surface.
 Specifically $\tilde{n}(\Ew)$ is the differential conductance $dI/dV$.} As the dispersion $\epsilon(\kvec)$ is already known from ARPES~\cite{Norman}, the ``coherence peak'' is sufficiently constrained that we can calibrate $\beta_\calib$ from it.
 We read off $E_\coh =40.8$ meV from the peak position in Fig. \ref{fig:Jinhoplot}.
 From this, using $E_\coh =E(\kvec_\saddle)$, we infer $\Delta_0 = 44.23 \text{meV}$. \SAVE{Of course, the maximum is not exactly $E_\coh$.
 Also when we do this here, we are implicitly assuming that the boson contribution at this energy is negligible.}

 The saddle point of the quasiparticle dispersion at $\kvec_\saddle$ contributes a logarithmic singularity to the \LDOS~ at the ``coherence peak'':

 where $n_0^\sing(\Ew)$ is given by \eqref{eq:cohsing}, and we adopt the simplest usable form $n^\reg(\Ew)= a_\coh \Ew + b_\coh$ for the regular part, which is due mainly to $n_0(\Ew)$. \SAVE{The regular contributions of the bosonic self energy around the coherence peak are also part of this background.''
 There are no singular contributions to the bosonic self-energy near the coherence peak energy.}